facebook

 • mid-unit assessments (for longer units)

-If you’d like to learn more about additional assessment options, please look into IM’s Certified partners.
+To learn more about additional assessment options, please look into IM’s Certified partners.

 How does IM’s assessment design correlate to the design of other widely-administered assessments like SAT, ACT, PARCC, and SBAC?